Library InductiveTypes

 P O -> (forall n : nat, P n -> P (S n)) -> forall n : nat, P n

-injection refers to a premise by number, adding new equalities between the corresponding arguments of equated terms that are formed with the same constructor.
+The injection tactic refers to a premise by number, adding new equalities between the corresponding arguments of equated terms that are formed with the same constructor.
 We end up needing to prove n = m -> n = m, so it is unsurprising that a tactic named trivial is able to finish the proof.
+This tactic attempts a variety of single proof steps, drawn from a user-specified database that we will later see how to extend.

 We can define a type of lists of natural numbers.

-Recursive definitions are straightforward extensions of what we have seen before.
+Recursive definitions over nat_list are straightforward extensions of what we have seen before.

 Fixpoint nlength (ls : nat_list) : nat :=